TEJ-Fellowship/pbl/PBL4/StripeCustomerSupportAgent/docs/hybrid_search/05_HYBRID_SEARCH_WORKFLOW.md

 }
 ```

-This comprehensive workflow ensures that the hybrid search system provides optimal results by combining the strengths of both keyword and semantic search approaches while maintaining high performance and reliability.
+This comprehensive workflow ensures that the PostgreSQL-based hybrid search system provides optimal results by combining the strengths of both keyword and semantic search approaches while maintaining high performance and reliability.